Vizzuality/cartodb-leaflet/README.md

 map.addLayer(cloudmade);
 ```

-And then add the CartoDB layer:
+Then create the CartoDB layer:

 ```javascript
 var cartodb_leaflet = new L.CartoDBLayer({